-With an increasing amount of the population choosing to work from home, many people are discussing the benefits.
-Your meetings don't happen in conference rooms, you totally avoid Starbucks (when you want to), and you officially have no commute.
+With an increasing number of us being forced to (or choosing to) work from home, many people are discussing the benefits.
+Your meetings don't have to happen in conference rooms, you can totally avoid going to a cafe every day (when you want to), and you officially have no commute.
 Not bad.
 But, if you're not careful, work-from-home positions can also come with legit downsides.
 If you're the sort of person who easily falls into the Dreaded Pit of Distraction, there's hope.
 Here's how I manage to get the job done from my apartment, and learn some of my tips and tricks for staying productive.
 Want to know if they work?
 The story you're reading right now was written from home sweet home.

 1. Make yourself an office.